-After you click save on STEP 7, select your “Install Portainer” Task then click the “Run” tab.
-You will be asked to Install Portainer – click Yes.
+After you click OK on STEP 6, select your “Install Portainer” Task then click the “Run” tab.
+You will be asked to run Install Portainer – click Yes.
 Follow the instructions in the image below.

 Go back to STEP 1 or you will deal with karma 🙂

 Open your browser and type in http://Synology-ip-address:9000/ Follow the instructions in the image below.
-Choose an admin password, confirm the password then press Create user.
+Choose an Username and Password, confirm the password then press Create user.
 Remember to uncheck “Allow collection of anonymous statistics.”

-Select Local (Manage the local Docker environment) then press the Connect button.
+Select Docker (Manage the local Docker environment) then press the Connect button.
 Follow the instructions in the image below.